What is Youth Tour?

 Participating in the Youth Tour is an awesome way to learn about this great nation, develop leadership skills, gain a better understanding of electric cooperatives, and make friendships that will last beyond the week!

 Each year, Allamakee-Clayton Electric Cooperative selects two high school sophomores or juniors to represent the Co-op on Youth Tour.
 If selected, you will join hundreds of other students from across the country - all expenses paid - for an incredible week in our nation's capital.

 Students on Youth Tour learn about electric cooperatives, American history and U.S government.
 They visit with their representatives in the House and the Senate, and see

 How do you qualify?

 You must be a current high school sophomore or junior, and your parents or legal guardians must be members of Allamakee-Clayton Electric Cooperative.
-A completed application form must be submitted by January 31, 2018.
+A completed application form must be submitted by the end of January each year.